Shanibmanzoor/SQL-projects/README.md

 # SQL-projects
-This is a SQLend to end Projects
+This is a SQL end to end Projects